melodiaz23/learning-js/README.md

 * Dynamic, weakly typed.
 * Compiled at run time.
 * Single threaded -> Can only do one thing at a time.
+* Is a hosted language -> The browser provides the environment for JS to run.

 ## Window.prompt